 Justin shares his doughnut recipe, along with over 100 others, in his mouth-watering recipe book, Bread, Cake, Doughnut, Pudding.
 An indispensable new guide for bakers, the book spans the traditional – with foolproof recipes for classics including madeleines, croquembouche and sourdough bread – and the inventive. including Justin’s signature salted caramel custard doughnuts and fennel blossom ice cream.
 Find out more about the book here.

 We wanted to find out more about what makes London’s doughnut king tick, so we caught up with Justin to explore his foodie passions…

 Can you tell us a bit more about your cookbook?

 It’s a journey over my career as a chef, pastry chef and baker, told through 10 chapters of delights.
 From breakfast (which can be a funny meal as a baker, more like dinner, really) and biscuits all the way though to doughnuts.
-There’s even a store cupboard section at the end: I love to make pickles, jams and chutneys, and always keep a well-stocked stock cupboard, as you can see from the photo in the book.
+There’s even a store cupboard section at the end: I love to make pickles, jams and chutneys, and always keep a well-stocked stock cupboard.

 Where do you enjoy eating out when you get the chance?